Human Activity Recognition in an Open World: Open World Learning Protocol for HAR

 While using the most recent labels means those re-labeled samples from older datasets are more accurate, it does result in class imbalance in the prior Kinetics datasets.
 As such, when using the OWL protocol to partition Kinetics-600 and -700 samples whose labels were fewer than the remaining increments, they were simply included only within the increment they were introduced in.
-This occurs specifically within the validation splits of these increments due to their smaller size relative to the training and testing splits.
+This occurs within the increments' validation splits due to their smaller size relative to the training and testing splits.
 Given this we combined the validation and test splits of Kinetics-600 into our test set at those increments as seen in Figure~\ref{fig:protocol} and Table~\ref{tab:kowl718}.
 Due to using the most recent label first scheme, the Kinetics-400 and -600 training splits have classes that are not contained within their validation or testing sets throughout the incremental learning until the final increment.
-The resulting experimental dataset includes a starting increment consisting entirely of Kinetics-400 with a total of 10 following increments each with training and test splits determined by the original Kinetics-600 and -700 validation and test data using the most recent label first for each video.
-The Kinetics-700 validation data serves as the test data in KOWL-718 given the original test labels are not publicly released.
-Class balance is further detailed and visualized as a bar chart of occurrences in the Supplemental Material.
-An ablation study using annotations from Kinetics-AVA~\cite{li_ava-kinetics_2020} of the predictors based on certain video conditions such as the number of people within a key frame of a video is included in Section~\ref{sec:ava_kinetics}.
+The Kinetics-700 validation data serves as the test data in KOWL-718 because the original test labels are not publicly released.